AdobeDocs/experience-manager-guides.en/help/product-guide/native-pdf/components-pdf-template.md

 >[!NOTE]
 >
 >This style controls whether draft comments are visible in styled content generally.
-To include draft comments specifically in **Native PDF** output, you must also enable the **Include Draft Comments** option in the Native PDF output preset.
+To include draft comments specifically in **Native PDF** output, you must also enable the **Include draft comments** option in the Native PDF output preset.
 For details, view [Native PDF output preset](../web-editor/native-pdf-web-editor.md).
 Both settings are required together for draft comments to appear in the generated PDF exactly as they appear in the editor.

 ## Advanced PDF Settings {#advanced-pdf-settings}